tr3ck3r/linklight/exercises/ansible_engine/6-more-roles/README.md

 For this exercise, you are going to add a further 'common' role to your existing work under exercise 5.

-That's use Ansible Galaxy again to create a role structure.
+Let's use Ansible Galaxy again to create a role structure.

 ## Section 1: Using Ansible Galaxy to initialize a new role